 o No. However, the GSA reserves the right to limit the number of applications to no more than 5% of the total number of graduate students in the same program based on volume of applications received.
 In this instance, the DGP will assist in narrowing down the pool of applicants from their respective program based on the highest quality of research.
 This would happen after all applications have been submitted and evaluated and aids in the selection process.

 Can I apply to both awards?

-- However, you must complete both applications to be considered.
-Indicating that you are applying to ‘both’ on one application will not be sufficient.
+o Yes.
+Since there is only one application form for both awards, indicating that you are applying to ‘both’ on one application will be sufficient.